-A vocal minority of economists contend that global market participants have exaggerated fears about accelerating inflation and higher interest rates.
+Earlier this year I reported that a minority of economists contended that global market participants had exaggerated fears about accelerating inflation and higher interest rates.

-Wall Street and other stock markets and sovereign and corporate bonds are jittery because of these worries.
+Wall Street and other stock markets and sovereign and corporate bonds are volatile and jittery because of war worries.

 Respected monetary economists, Lacy Hunt of the US treasury bond fund manager Hoisington Investment Advisors and Brendan Brown founder of Macro Hedge Advisors disagree with the economic consensus.
 They believe that inflation and long term bond yields are peaking.